pjmgraham/brain-effect-challenge-pg/README.md

 Notice that, because you are not allowed to use bundlers or transpilers, you might be limited in terms of which features of the framework you may use.
-In the case of React, for example, you won't be able to write JSX code.
+For example, in the case of React you won't be able to use JSX.